-Pain in left lower abdomen from colon cancer:
+Pain in lower left abdomen from colon cancer

-Pain in left lower abdomen from acute appendicitis:
+Pain in lower left abdomen from acute appendicitis

 As you can see in the first picture, appendix is normally located on the right lower side of your abdomen.
 Pain from acute inflammation of the appendix, called acute appendicitis, is also normally located on the right lower abdomen.
-However, it is important to know that acute appendicitis can occasionally cause pain in the left lower abdomen.
+However, it is important to know that acute appendicitis can occasionally cause pain in left side of abdomen.
 In the right setting, you cannot rule out acute appendicitis just because the pain is located on the wrong side of your abdomen.

 Left lower abdominal pain from acute appendicitis shows how each individual is different and how there are exceptions to the rules in medical symptoms.

-Pain in left lower abdomen from left kidney stones:
+Pain in lower left abdomen from left kidney stones:

-Pain in left lower abdomen from ruptured abdominal aortic aneurysm:
+Pain in lower left abdomen from ruptured abdominal aortic aneurysm

 A massive bleeding from the rupture can result in shock and death within a few hours.
 However, the bleeding may temporarily halt because of sequestering of the blood around tight places behind the abdominal membrane.
 This may allow enough time for surgical repair that can save the patient’s life.